-In this paper we have presented the conceptualization, modeling and simulation of forest fire spread and suppression using the DEVS cellspace approach.
-The event-based modeling approach enables efficient simulation especially for the cell space application considered in this paper.
-Realizing the fact that in fire spread simulation, computations are concentrated along the fire front, we adopt an approach in which, at a given instant, only cells that correspond to burning zones are active in DEVS cellspace.
-Also our model considers non-uniform fire spread parameters in order to address the issue of spatial/temporal variability of the forest fire spread variables and allows computation and message exchanges to occur only in active cells.
+In this article, we have presented the conceptualization, modeling, and simulation of forest fire spread and suppression using the DEVS cell space approach.
+The event-based modeling approach enables efficient simulation, especially for the cell space application considered in this study.
+Realizing the fact that in fire spread simulation, computations are concentrated along the fire front, we adopt an approach in which, at a given instant, only cells that correspond to burning zones are active in the DEVS cell space.
+Also, our model considers nonuniform fire spread parameters to address the issue of spatial/temporal variability of the forest fire spread variables and allows computation and message exchanges to occur only in active cells.
 The model dynamically predicts average fire spread as the fire propagates and adapts to changes in wind speed and direction.